Churchill tank: Surviving vehicles

 The Churchill Trust and the Tank Museum are not affiliated or associated with one another in any way; their tanks are different and owned separately, and the only common ground between both parties is that the Churchill Trust sometimes sends its tanks to participate in the Tank Museum's annual Tankfest event.
 Additionally, the Churchill Trust's tanks were all specialist vehicles, but were converted back into the standard turreted heavy tank variants during restoration.
-In 2018 the two parties concluded a long-term agreement that saw the Churchill Trust loan all three of its Churchills to the Tank Museum, with the III* becoming a permanent part of the Museum's fleet of running vehicles and the IV and VII being included in the Museum's Second World War exhibitions.
+In 2018 the two parties concluded a long-term agreement that saw the Churchill Trust loan all three of its Churchills to the Tank Museum, with the III* becoming a permanent part of the museum's fleet of running vehicles and the IV and VII being included in the museum's Second World War exhibitions.
 The Churchill III* was restored in time for Tankfest 2019, and ran at the event.

 The Cavalry Tank Museum, Ahmednagar.
 Maharashtra, India has one Churchill Mark VII, a Mark X (uparmoured Mk VI chassis; Mk VII turret; 75mm gun; Mk VII driver's visor and MG mount), a Churchill bridgelayer and a Churchill ARV.

 A Mk.
 VII Churchill Tank stands at the side of the Marine Highway, Carrickfergus, Co.
 Antrim.
 The restored vehicle was a gift to the Borough from the Trustees of the North Irish Horse Regimental Association.

+A Churchill AVRE is also at the South African Armour Museum, situated at the Tempe Military Base, Bloemfontein, South Africa.
+The museum is hoping to restore it to running condition.

+The Irish Defence Forces have preserved one of the four Churchill Mk.
+VI tanks that were bought from the British Army in 1950.
+It is on display at the Curragh Camp Military Museum.

+The D-Day Story in Portsmouth, England has a Churchill Mk.
+VII Crocodile on display alongside an M4 Sherman Grizzly.
+The tank is displayed on an LCT (Landing Craft Tank).

+Vieux in France, has a restored Mk.
+VII at the memorial site of Hill 112.